carlosrodlop/carlosrodlop-src/README.md

 Welcome to the Docker Library, my storage for reusable assets related to container engines.

-Since Docker runtime was deprecated in Kubernetes version 1.20]([Kubernetes is deprecating Docker as a container runtime after v1.20.](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/)), I made this repo to be compatible and runnable with [containerd/nerdctl](https://github.com/containerd/nerdctl) container engine.
+Since Docker runtime was deprecated in Kubernetes version 1.20]([Kubernetes is deprecating Docker as a container runtime after v1.20.](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/)), I made the `Makefile` to be compatible also with [containerd/nerdctl](https://github.com/containerd/nerdctl) container engine.
 (See [How To Replace Docker With nerdctl And Rancher Desktop - DevOps ToolKit](https://www.youtube.com/watch?v=evWPib0iNgY))

 ## CI